 Once you receive a device (or choose your own), we require that you submit a proposal and wait for iFixit’s approval.
 It will save you time in the long run if you carefully read the instructions below.

 A proposal outlines what your project will look like from start to finish.
 We have a sample proposal to help you get an idea of what yours should look like—just bear in mind that every instructor has slightly different specifications, so make sure to cover all the required points for your class.
 You are more than welcome to use the sample proposal as a reference, but the content must be written in your own words.
-We understand things come up, and you might hit a snag that requires a change to your initial proposal.
-Not to fear—just send us an email with your changes.
-In the working world, professionals are adaptable—just make sure your changes aren't a surprise to the people you're working with—including us!

 Important things to include in your proposal:

 It's important to get the device name exactly correct, which can be tricky because some devices have crazy names like the SuperSonic Matrix Mid SC-999.
 (Try saying that five times fast!)
 If your device was provided by iFixit, use the full name listed on the white iFixit label affixed to the device.
 Devices can have multiple labels, so be sure you are looking at the one with the correct name.
 To find the correct label, look at the pictures below.
 If you've decided to use your own device, take the time to research the full device name.
 Your best bet will be to search the manufacturer's product page.
 If you're still unsure of your device's correct name, ask us!

 Repair information already on the internet about your device

 Are there disassembly instructions available?
 If so, how good are they, and how are yours going to be better?

 When you create your troubleshooting page and device page on the iFixit site, you'll be prompted to create page titles.
 It is important for page titles to be written correctly the first time around so that an accurate URL is created.
 We try to keep page titles consistent across the site, so the titles for your pages should follow this format: